 Our school follows our maintenance of an inventory of fixed assets and a fixed asset accounting system policy.
 Any purchased equipment or books are labeled with a school stamp and sticker identifying the item was purchased through Title III funds and the year it was purchased.
 Inventories are kept as well as thorough copies of school orders and purchase orders.
 Our school follows our capitalization procedures

-Appendix:

-Appendix A: Minnesota's standardized English Learner Procedures 24 Appendix B: EL Parent Notification Letter Translated into Somali 25 Appendix C: EL Parent Notification Letter 26 Appendix D: EL Program Exit Letter 27

-Minnesota State ESSA Plan - Appendix B
+Appendix

+Appendix A: Minnesota's Standardized Multilingual Learner Procedures

+Appendix B: ML Parent Notification Letter

+Appendix C: ML Program Exit Letter

+Appendix D: Minnesota Language Survey

 Minnesota Standardized English Learner Procedures